arhohuttunen/coding-revolution/content/post/hexagonal-architecture-spring-boot.md

 This is where we can implement acceptance tests as sociable unit tests for the business logic.
 We can also add some more solitary unit tests for testing parts of the logic in isolation.

-The second module called `coffeeshop-infrastructure` implements all the adapters and adds all the configurations needed for the Spring Boot application.
+The second module, called `coffeeshop-infrastructure`, implements all the adapters and adds all the configurations needed for the Spring Boot application.
 A notable difference is that this module has all the Spring Boot dependencies and also adds `coffeeshop-application` as a dependency.

 ```groovy
 dependencies {